mapsync/scottsville-advisory/site/content/post/city-council-meets-monday-at-noon.md

 ---
 You can watch the meeting live on City of Scottsville Facebook page.

-The meeting will be live on WLCK-1250 AM or 100.1 FM.
+The meeting will be broadcast on WLCK-1250 AM and 100.1 FM.